rykerwilliams/clevelandrocs.net/_posts/2024-03-30-FEChamps1-Drinkard.md

 giscus_comments: true
 ---

-> This article was originally published at https://docs.google.com/document/d/18JhSvmEoZAl61pSGAMu3TEFhc37NkSpd6MF4fg-hMvA/edit?pli=1&tab=t.0
+> This article was originally published <a href="https://docs.google.com/document/d/18JhSvmEoZAl61pSGAMu3TEFhc37NkSpd6MF4fg-hMvA/edit?pli=1&tab=t.0">here</a>

-# Protect the Queen

 <i>A Fallen Empires 40 World Championship 2024 Report</i>

 # The Event

 > “Honeypot ants feast on foraging termites.
 Should two colonies come across the same cluster of these plump prey, the ants gather at a tournament site where the workers from each colony circle each other while standing high on their legs.”
+>
-> Mark W. Moffett, Science Magazine
+> -Mark W. Moffett, Science Magazine

 On March 30, 2024, the first Fallen Empires 40 World Championship tournament was held at The Shuffler’s Den in Willoughby Hills, Ohio.
 My family and I happened to be approximately 9 hours closer than we would have been, thanks to visiting family for the Easter holidays.
 I could not pass up the chance to meet many friends I have made since the pandemic playing with old cards over webcam, and a serialized 001/001 foil Ring of Renewal made for some plump prey as well.

 {% include figure.liquid loading="eager" path="assets/img/FE1Drinkard/the-ring.png" class="img-fluid rounded z-depth-1" zoomable=true %}

-# The Deck
+## The Deck

 > “The mega-sized army ant forces are strategically coordinated so that the few Braveheart-caliber killers can sweep in and destroy, but only after expendable workers have rendered the enemy helpless.
 > In a move that's also known as "the death blow," a soldier ant – whose huge head is packed with muscles for gut-crushing obliteration – eventually advances from behind the front lines and takes out the termite adversary.”
+>
-> Katie Drummond, Wired Magazine
+> -Katie Drummond, Wired Magazine

 For three months in 2023, the Fallen Empires 40 league allowed varying amounts of Homelands cards, and the most uncomfortable of these for me to play against was the lowly Carapace.
 It cost me so many resources to remove an opponent’s creature, such as a Thallid Devourer or Thorn Thallid, and that creature was able to carry the opponent to victory.